Getting started

 ./target/debug/covenant capabilities grant tool.web_search

-./target/debug/covenant intent "search for recent papers on agent memory"The daemon routes the intent to research@local, executes the binary as a subprocess, captures the response, persists the memory record and settlement receipt, and emits audit events for both the dispatch and the capability check.
+./target/debug/covenant intent "search for recent papers on agent memory"The daemon routes the intent to the research agent, executes the binary as a subprocess, captures the response, persists the memory record and settlement receipt, and emits audit events for both the dispatch and the capability check.

 Verify local state